NatiSFG/space-shooter/docs/Microtasks.md

 - Learn new input system

 ### Misc:
+- Update the Delegates, Events and Actions article to link to the Events in Unity article
 - Review the Parameter Modifiers article in detail
 - (Events in Unity article)[https://gamedevbeginner.com/events-and-delegates-in-unity/].
 - (Using Scriptable Objects for Events article)[https://gamedevbeginner.com/events-and-delegates-in-unity/]
-- Revise Struct article google doc
 - What does the math mean in Camera Shake?
 Random.value * magnitude * 2 - magnitude.
 Update CameraShake article
 - Any way to make a file private that is on a public GitHub repo?